Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials

-In the case of zero prestress, $\vbtint = 0$, with uniform unit stiffness, $\bK = \bI$, the susceptibility $\pdv{\vbu}{\vbf}$ takes on an especially simple form.
+In the case of zero prestress, $\vbtp = 0$, with uniform unit stiffness, $\bK = \bI$, the susceptibility ${\partial \vbu / \partial\vbf}$ takes on an especially simple form.
 Combining Eqs.~\eqref{eq:simpleHessian} and ~\eqref{eq:suscept}, and using properties of the pseudoinverse, we obtain

-where to reiterate, the first term is the pseudoinverse of the Hessian and the second term is a projector onto the zero energy modes.
+where to reiterate, the first term is the pseudoinverse of the Hessian and the second term is a projector onto the zero-energy modes.
 According to Eq.~\eqref{eq:suscept}, we then appropriately multiply by $\bC$ or $\bC^T$ to obtain simplified forms for the two off-diagonal susceptibilities,

-When taking the pseudoinverse of a general rectangular matrix such as $\bC$, the row and column spaces of the matrix are swapped, along with the left and right null spaces.
-Thus, the kernel of $\pdv{\vbu}{\vbt}$ is the same as $\bC^T$ and similarly, the kernel of $\pdv{\vbell}{\vbf}$ is the same as $\bC$.
+When taking the pseudoinverse of a general rectangular matrix such as $\bC$, the row and column spaces of the matrix are swapped, along with the left and right null spaces (see Appendix~\ref{app:pseudoinverse}).
+Thus, the kernel of ${\partial \vbu / \partial\vbt}$ is the same as $\bC^T$ and similarly, the kernel of ${\partial\vbell / \partial\vbf}$ is the same as $\bC$.
 In other words, for the simple case of zero prestress with uniform stiffness, the two index theorems provide identical information: the SSSs and LZMs are the same as the ZDTs and LZEFs, respectively!

-To make this connection more transparent, we take advantage of the fact that the susceptibility $\pdv{\vbu}{\vbf}$ is guaranteed to be full rank and is therefore invertible.
-While $\pdv{\vbu}{\vbf}$ uniquely maps external forces to their resulting displacements, its inverse $\qty[\pdv{\vbu}{\vbf}]^{-1}$ uniquely maps displacements to the external forces that created them.
+To make this connection more transparent, we take advantage of the fact that the susceptibility ${\partial \vbu / \partial\vbf}$ is guaranteed to be full rank and is therefore invertible.
+While ${\partial \vbu / \partial\vbf}$ uniquely maps external forces to their resulting displacements, its inverse $[\partial \vbu / \partial\vbf]^{-1}$ uniquely maps displacements to the external forces that created them.